tlswg/tls13-spec/draft-ietf-tls-tls13.md

   SHOULD terminate the connection with an "unexpected_message" alert.
 {:br }

-Note that in principle it is possible to continue reusing and issuing new tickets on the resumed connections so as to indefinitely extend the lifetime of the keying material originally derived from an initial non-PSK handshake (which was most likely tied to the peer's certificate).
+Note that in principle it is possible to continue issuing new tickets which indefinitely extend the lifetime of the keying material originally derived from an initial non-PSK handshake (which was most likely tied to the peer's certificate).
 It is RECOMMENDED that implementations place limits on the total lifetime of such keying